Himura2la/awesome-soft/Android.md

 * [BlaBlaCar](https://play.google.com/store/apps/details?id=com.comuto) -- The best way to get to another city (if you can't hitchhike for some reason)
 * [РЖД](https://play.google.com/store/apps/details?id=ru.rzd.pass) -- The only thing you need to get to a train in Russia
 * [Yandex.Taxi](https://play.google.com/store/apps/details?id=ru.yandex.taxi) -- The last chance to get anywhere.
 Even to another city (it can be even cheaper than railways for near cities and 3-4 guys).
-* [Maxim: order a taxi](https://play.google.com/store/apps/details?id=com.taxsee.taxsee) -- The very last chance for a lift within a city.
-Expensive.
-Cash only.
-But TONS of cars everywhere.
+* [Maxim: order a taxi](https://play.google.com/store/apps/details?id=com.taxsee.taxsee) -- Less convenient, but still OK
 * [Couchsurfing](https://play.google.com/store/apps/details?id=com.couchsurfing.mobile.android) -- The best way to spend night in another city
 * [Yandex.Maps](https://play.google.com/store/apps/details?id=ru.yandex.yandexmaps) -- The best complete map of Russia